end-of-term/eot2024/seed-lists/README.md

 * PURL_server_domains_20240214.csv - report of all target domains from the PURL server; some determined to be out of scope were not included in the Nomination Tool.
     * PURL_server_domains_20240214_non_gov_mil.csv - non .gov/.mil seeds from the PURL_server_domains_20240214.csv list that were determined to be in scope by Mark Phillips of UNT.

+### Harvard Law School's Library Innovation Lab

+* data_20250130_catalog_urls_empty-harvard-LiL.txt.
+List of urls of data.gov metadata records that do NOT inlude links to data files but ONLY have links to federal agency landing pages.
+LiL collected all of the records that included data files.

 ### infoDOCKET seeds
 Seed lists produced by Gary Price, editor of infoDOCKET: